 Many of my clients rush through their mornings scattered, no time for breakfast, running to catch the bus or get to the car so they’re not late for work.
 The first thing they grab in the morning is their iPhone to check messages, email, and facebook.
 They slurp down breakfast on the go.
 By the time they get to work, they’re frazzled, jacked on coffee, and remembering that they forgot to pack lunch.
 Does this sound like you?
+If so, I want to share with you how to change your routine so you’re focused, centered, and grounded all day.

 (Please note: many of the above conditions also represent underlying neurotransmitter imbalances or stress hormone imbalance, so make sure you work with a practitioner alongside adopting this morning routine.
 See the resources section at the end of the post for more info.)

-I have a morning routine for you.
 I’ve designed my morning grounding ritual to be 30 minutes, but if that seems outrageous to you, start with 10.
 Or even 5.
 The point is, carve out at least 5 minutes for yourself every morning.

 Be Focused, Grounded and Centered All Day